 After the operation there might be surgical site swelling or there may be some loss of sensitivity.You’ll get specific advice about your risks and possible complications from your personal doctor.

 If you feel that liposuction will be your path to lose that unwanted burdensome unsightly fat, please contact our plastic surgeon.
-Your free consultation doesn't oblige any commitment, so don't hesitate to contact us!
+Your consultation doesn't oblige any commitment, so don't hesitate to contact us!